Loyalsock 4, Shikellamy 1

-SUNBURY — Jack Weaver and Micah Moyer each lost in three sets in their respective singles games against Loyalsock's Jett Pulizzi and Logan Hammond.
+SUNBURY — Jack Weaver and Micah Moyer each lost in three sets in their respective singles matches in fall in the HAC-crossover matchup with the Lancers.

 Loyalsock 4, Shikellamy 1